 The malware appears with red names next to different antivirus vendors corresponding to what they named the virus.

 Next to Kaspersky it says 'File not detected' which shows me that it is a Trojan horse and Kaspersky hasn't picked up on it yet.

 This folder is updated all the time so it's hard to detect viruses that are distributed on the same day and scanned after a few hours.

-Kaspersky Total Security really impressed me with its stellar job at detecting 945 viruses out of a folder of 1000.
+Kaspersky Total Security really impressed me with its stellar job at detecting most of the malware.